ssddanbrown/gallery/readme.md

 This is a minimal PHP-based image gallery.
 It reads from a directory of WebP images, categorized by a single level of folders, and provides a simple gallery interface based upon your content.

+As an example, you can [find my instance here](https://danb.me/gallery/).

 ## Features

 This project is very simple by design, but it does have the following features: